ncyxie/Notepad-DOT-Qt/README.md

 **Notepad DOT Qt** is an open-source, cross-platform and highly customizable text editor.
 It has all basic notepad functions and more customisation junk.
 It is for everyday life, from newbies to advanced users.
-As it is open source, you can modify it and even make it better.
+As it is open-source, you can modify it and even make it better.

 ## Download